Arjun Ray: Retirement

-The General has distinguished himself as one of the six game changers in the world in IB education.
-He is an intrapreneur, a rare example amongst CEOs.
+The General has distinguished himself as one of the six-game changers in the world of IB education.
+He is an intrapreneur, a rare example among CEOs.
 His mega innovative projects comprise (1) the introduction of teacher-robots to assist teachers in re-roling themselves to “teach the child and not the subject alone”; and StartupYou, a startup school for school students to be future-ready and become entrepreneurs as well.
 He is presently leading a team in designing the schools of the future.

-He has authored three books: Kashmir Diary, The Psychology of Militancy; Peace is Everybody’s Business; and What Google Cannot Teach.
+He has authored three books: Kashmir Diary, The Psychology of Militancy; Peace is Everybody's Business; and What Google Cannot Teach.